 Should I Cancel My Trip Next Month?

-On top of the border closures, most international and many domestic flight routes have also been paused, so logistically, you might not even be able to get to your destination, whether in your home country or abroad.
-And that’s not to mention the lockdowns happening all over the world, including in the U.S. Many states have extended their lockdowns through May 15, meaning non-essential businesses like tourist attractions, restaurants, and bars will remain closed.
-Large gatherings will also continue to be prohibited—not ideal vacation conditions.
+On top of the border closures, most international and many domestic flight routes have also been paused or drastically reduced, so logistically, you might not even be able to get to your destination, whether in your home country or abroad.
+And that’s not to mention the lockdowns still happening all over the world, including South America and the Caribbean.
+In the U.S. many states are beginning to end their lockdowns but social distancing protocols are still in place.

 Rather than canceling your trips yourself, wait to see if your airline, tour operator, or hotel cancels your reservation for you.
 If they do, you’re likely entitled to a complete refund.
 “According to U.S. law, airlines have to issue a refund if they cancel a flight because they are not delivering service they have promised to customers,” says Christian Nielsen, chief legal officer of passenger rights advocacy group AirHelp.